 Find your ideal profession by expressing your talents

 Discovering and enhancing your innate talents and abilities is something that we all consider extremely important for our personal development.
-Knowing what we are worth naturally is something that we can find out through tools such as the Gallup Talents, for example, and that gives us back, from a list of 34 possible skills, those 4 or 5 in which we stand out above the others.
+Knowing what we are worth naturally is something that we can find out through tools such as the Gallup Talents test, for example, and that gives us back, from a list of 34 possible skills, those 4 or 5 in which we stand out above the others.

 A talent is a concept

 The main talents or innate abilities that each one of us has do not happen to be more than a set of personal characteristics and ways of doing the things that make us good in that particular area.
 But a talent without a practical specification is no more than a concept of knowing how to be good in a certain field that is still too generic to allow us to produce practical results of its application in our life.
-Being happy with the selection of our talents and not finding the adequated channel to express them is almost as useless as not doing anything.
+Being happy with the selection of our talents and not finding the adequate channel to express them is almost as useless as not doing anything.

 Find possible channels

 The implementation of a skill can take different forms, and even when they are all related to something we are good at, not all of them will be equally interesting to us to make it the main vehicle for the expression of what we are.
 Exploring, for example, all the possible applications of a talent such as communication, we can find jobs or activities as diverse as: